shahabmohamadi/Deck/README.md

-# AbuseIP
+# Deck

 An interactive terminal console for checking the reputation of IP addresses and file hashes, built in the style of the Claude Code terminal.

 AbuseIP queries **AbuseIPDB** and **VirusTotal** side by side, lets you submit abuse reports, and keeps a local history of everything you've checked or reported.

-by Shahab Mohammadi · v2.1
+by Shahab Mohammadi · v 3

 ```
 ╭─────────────────────────────────────────────────────╮
-│ ✻ Welcome to AbuseIP!  v2.1 · by Shahab Mohammadi   │
+│ ✻ Welcome to Deck!  v2.1 · by Shahab Mohammadi   │
 │                                                     │
 │   /help for help, /keys for your API key setup      │
 │                                                     │